Appian acquires process mining company Lana Labs

 Low-code automation platform Appian today announced it has acquired process mining company Lana Labs for an undisclosed amount.
 Appian says that with the addition of Lana, it will be able to deliver actionable and continuous process optimization with people, systems, and data in the same workflow.

 Digital transformation and the ability to adapt quickly are critical in today’s business environment.
 That’s why a growing number of companies are adopting process mining, a family of techniques that support the analysis of operational processes of event logs, with the goal of turning event data into insights and actions.
-In a recent Deloitte survey, 63% of organizations have already started to implement process mining, and 83% of companies already using process mining to expand their initiatives.
+In a recent Deloitte survey, 63% of organizations have already started to implement process mining, and 83% of companies are already using process mining to expand their initiatives.

 Berlin, Germany-based Lana, which was founded in 2016 by Karina Buschsieweke, Rami-Habib Eid-Sabbagh, and Thomas Baier, automates the analysis of repetitive business workflows.
 The container-based platform, which is portable between Amazon Web Services (AWS) Cloud and customer-managed environments, ships with pretrained algorithms for data transformation and automation.

 “Lana emerged rapidly as a process mining leader based on our dual commitment to industry innovation and delivering customer value,” Lana Labs CEO Dan Wucherpfennig said in a press release.
-“This is how Appian built its industry leadership and we are excited for our future together.”
+“This is how Appian built its industry leadership, and we are excited for our future together.”

 Appian acquisition